 Sylvia Cabana, Gillen’s running mate, defeated incumbent Nasrin Ahmad for town clerk.
 Cabana won 50.77 percent of the 152,406 votes.

 Gillen’s victory comes after she picked up Republican support during her campaign.
-Hempstead Councilman Bruce Blakeman and Councilwoman Erin King Sweeney endorsed Gillen after Republican infighting on the Town Board.
+Hempstead Councilman Bruce Blakeman endorsed Gillen and after Republican infighting on the Town Board between Santino and him and Councilwoman Erin King Sweeney.
 During her speech Gillen thanked Blakeman and Sweeney for putting party aside to “do what was right for the residents of Hempstead,” and said she looks forward to working with them.

 Former Floral Park Mayor Thomas Tweedy, a Republican, also endorsed Gillen in a letter to the editor of Blank Slate Media claiming the town needed a shift from “the childish chaos and insidious cronyism” of Santino.

 Gillen joined Laura Curran, elected Nassau County executive, in beating their Republican opponents.
 Both Democrats ran on fighting corruption; current Nassau County Executive Edward Mangano and Town of Hempstead Councilman Edward Ambrosino are both facing criminal charges.

 “We exposed the nepotism, the cronyism the financial mismanagement in the town and the need for a bipartisan, cordial, new Town Board that will work together and deliver the best results for the residents of the Town of Hempstead,” Gillen told News 12.